Naftali Bennett: Political positions

 Bennett's positions have been described as "ultra-nationalist", and Bennett describes himself, and has been described, as "more right wing" than Netanyahu.
-He had also been labeled a "pragmatist" and an "opportunist".
-He opposes the creation of a Palestinian state, and supports cutting taxes.
+He had also been labeled as a far-right politician, a "pragmatist" and an "opportunist".
+He opposes the existence of a Palestinian state, and supports cutting taxes.
+Since his term as a member of the Thirty-sixth government of Israel in 2021, he has become increasingly more critical of Likud and Benjamin Netanyahu because of democratic backsliding in Israel and incompetency in handling Israel's Gaza War.
+However, some within the Israeli opposition have criticized Bennett for not fully abandoning all of his right-wing positions, including his support for annexing Area C of the West Bank and leaving Areas A and B under an "ill-defined autonomy regime."